The Yoast SEO readability analysis: methodological choices explained

 Passive voice

-Passive voice occurs if the noun or noun phrase that would be the object of an active sentence (such as Yoast SEO calculates your SEO score) appears as the subject of a sentence with passive voice (The SEO score is calculated by Yoast SEO).
+Passive voice occurs if the noun or noun phrase that would be the object of an active sentence (such as Yoast SEO calculates your SEO score) appears as the subject of a sentence with passive voice (Yoast SEO calculates the SEO score).

 Passive voice results in distant writing.
 Active voice is much more engaging.
 We discourage you from using passive voice altogether.
-However, some sentences just get really awkward when written in the active voice.
+However, some sentences get awkward when written in an active voice.
 That’s why we’ve set the recommended maximum percentage of passive sentences to 10%.

 Read how the passive voice check works here